UNSC meet to discuss COVID-19 on April 10, 1.30 am

 On Friday, UNSC President Dominican Republic demanded for the informal consultation arguing coronavirus impacts peace and security.
 The demand was backed by Indonesia, Germany, Vietnam, Belgium, Estonia, St. Vincent and the Grenadines, Niger, Tunisia and South Africa.

 The date for the informal consultations will be fixed after the UN Secretary General addresses the UNSC through video conference.
-During the address an update on the status of the pandemic and also the steps taken to fight the virus would be given.
+During the address, an update on the status of the pandemic and also the steps are taken to fight the virus would be given.

 The outcome of the discussion is still not clear as Russia would back China.
-The US on the other hand is yet to take a call.
+The US, on the other hand, is yet to take a call.
 US President Donald Trump has off late gone soft on China after Beijing supplied 1,000 ventilators for New York.
 France and the United Kingdom are likely to favour an outcome during the informal discussions.